APMLA-2021/APMLA-WS_21-22_material/README.md

 **Plan**:  Thu 21st Oct  2021 - Fry 11th Feb 2022, 14 weeks, 2+2 hr/week, 14 weeks, 56hr

+**NEWS (7.02.2022)**: If you are not able to register online  for the exam (either via Campus / ALMA) it is enough to come directly to the exam.
+Your grades will then be submitted directly to the University admin after correction and thus your participation confirmed by that.
+Hence, do not worry if you are not able to register online.

-**NEWS (10.01.22)**: Given the current covid-19 situation, we will have ALL the remaining the TUTORIALS online, starting from Friday 14.01.22 (included).
+NEWS (10.01.22): Given the current covid-19 situation, we will have ALL the remaining the TUTORIALS online, starting from Friday 14.01.22 (included).
 The zoom link is [here](https://zoom.us/j/98932703601), password: 140122.